Turkey marks 1922 victory over Greece amid Med tensions

 “No one should have any doubts about our resolve in this matter and our unshakeable belief in victory,” Erdogan said.

+In an interview with broadcaster AHaber on Saturday evening, Foreign Minister Mevlut Cavusoglu said Greece extending its territorial waters from six to 12 nautical miles would be a “cause for war.”
+Earlier this week, Athens announced plans to extend its maritime border with Italy to 12 nautical miles.

-Erdogan was due to visit the tomb of Mustafa Kemal Ataturk in Ankara later Sunday.
+Erdogan laid a wreath at the tomb of Mustafa Kemal Ataturk in Ankara later Sunday.
+Turkey would “not bow to threats, intimidation and blackmail, especially in the eastern Mediterranean,” he said at the ceremony.

 Ataturk led the Turkish troops in the independence struggle following World War I and went on to establish modern Turkey.

-In other commemorations, Turkish warships will visit 20 ports around Turkey and northern Cyprus for sunset flag ceremonies.
+In other commemorations, troops marched through Ankara while in Istanbul people waved flags from cars in an impromptu procession.
+Turkish warships will visit 20 ports around Turkey and northern Cyprus for sunset flag ceremonies.

 Events to mark the 1922 battle of Dumlupinar, which saw Turkish forces overwhelm Greek troops in western Anatolia, have been muted due to coronavirus measures.
 This has led to claims that Erdogan’s Islamic-orientated government is attempting to downplay the achievements of Ataturk’s secular regime.